Readify/madskillz/README.md

 - My influence positively affects teams both inside and outside of Readify.
 - People both inside and outside of Readify aspire to be like me.
 - I inspire people to better themselves by simply being myself and doing what tends to come naturally.
-- Pursuasion has become second nature to me, people tend to abandon their previous way of thinking and embrace mine, and are enriched by doing so.
+- Persuasion has become second nature to me.
+People tend to abandon their previous way of thinking and embrace mine and are enriched by doing so.

 #### I am like a virtual CIO/CTO
 - I am trusted to make strategic technical and business decisions having built a history of positive results.